-Provide a comprehensive description of your proposed project.
+Compose a comprehensive description of your proposed project.
 Your narrative should be succinct, well organized, and free of technical terms and jargon so that peer reviewers can understand the proposed project.

-You must limit the narrative to three single-spaced pages with one-inch margins and a font size no smaller than eleven points.
+You must limit the narrative to three single-spaced pages.
+Do not include a cover page or a table of contents.
 You may include images, charts, diagrams, footnotes, and endnotes if they fit within the page limit.

-Organize your narrative using the following section headings.
+Organize your narrative using the following headings.
 Each section aligns with one or more review criteria NEH will use to evaluate your proposal.
-Some of the criteria are relevant to more than one section and, taken together, the sections of the narrative should form a coherent whole.